mclemcrew/GSoC25/content/journal/week5.md

 After initial explorations with a Mixture of Experts (MoE) architecture [last week](week4.md), it became apparent that the approach was not well-suited for generating dynamic Tölvera sketches.
 It was alright...but basically ended up with a lot of having to create so many different experts in a deterministic way, it essentially ruined the reason for using natural language in the first place.
 While modular in theory, the reliance on rigid JSON schemas and the architectural mismatch between Python-level orchestration and the Taichi runtime introduced a ton of implementation challenges that I met along the way.
 Consequently, this week's work pivoted to a Product of Programming Experts (PoE) system, which turned out to be a more flexible and powerful architecture and will probably stick with this going forward.

-The code for this week can be seen here:
+The code for this week can be seen [here](https://github.com/mclemcrew/tolvera/tree/poe-example/src/tolvera/llm) and the demo file is [poe_demo.py](https://github.com/mclemcrew/tolvera/blob/poe-example/examples/poe_demo.py).

 #### The Shift to a Force-Based, Dynamic System